YukkuriC/HexParseMod/README.md

     - `macro define_clipboard <key>`: same as above, but only for macros, and reads player's clipboard
     - `... remove <key>`: remove mapping entry with given key (if exists)
 - `/hexParse conflict`: conflict resolver for multiple patterns with same short name (ID path)
-    - _only enables during singleplayer, local multiplayer host or with OP permission_
+    - _only enables in physical client (singleplayer, local multiplayer) or with OP permission_
     - `...` or `... list`: list all short names pointed by multiple long IDs
     - `... list <short_name>`: list all conflicting IDs under certain short name
     - `... set <short_name> <long_ID>`: redirect certain short name to input pattern ID